-All assets decline in condition as they age, and therefore require maintenance if they are to remain fit for purpose.
-Assets also require a regime of inspection for their condition to be monitored so that defects requiring repair can be identified.
+All assets decline in condition as they age, and they therefore require maintenance if they are to remain fit for purpose.
+Assets also require a regime of inspection for their condition to be monitored so that defects requiring repair can be identified and a priority for repair assigned.
 A system is needed in which to record the asset inventory as well as the outcomes of the inspections, and to schedule repairs.